stevef1uk/sagaexecutor/README.md

 To get started with running this proejct, there are some prerequisites:

-1. A kubernetes cluster is required
+1. A kubernetes cluster is required with dapr installed (dapr init -k)
 2. Redis & Postgres must be installed on the cluster
 3. Tilt is is used to deply the components (see: https://tilt.dev).
 However, manual deployment is possible.